PCI Express: Competing protocols

-PCI-E 1.0 initially competed with PCI-X 2.0, with both specifications being ratified in 2003 and offering roughly the same maximum bandwidth (~4 GB/s).
-By 2005, however, PCI-E emerged as the dominant technology.
+PCIe 1.0 initially competed with PCI-X 2.0, with both specifications being ratified in 2003 and offering roughly the same maximum bandwidth (~4 GB/s).
+By 2005, however, PCIe emerged as the dominant technology.

 Other communications standards based on high bandwidth serial architectures include InfiniBand, RapidIO, HyperTransport, Intel QuickPath Interconnect, the Mobile Industry Processor Interface (MIPI), and NVLink.
 Differences are based on the trade-offs between flexibility and extensibility vs latency and overhead.
 For example, making the system hot-pluggable, as with Infiniband but not PCI Express, requires that software track network topology changes.

 Another example is making the packets shorter to decrease latency (as is required if a bus must operate as a memory interface).
 Smaller packets mean packet headers consume a higher percentage of the packet, thus decreasing the effective bandwidth.
 Examples of bus protocols designed for this purpose are RapidIO and HyperTransport.

 targeted by design as a system interconnect (local bus) rather than a device interconnect or routed network protocol.
 Additionally, its design goal of software transparency constrains the protocol and raises its latency somewhat.

 Delays in PCIe 4.0 implementations led to the Gen-Z consortium, the CCIX effort and an open Coherent Accelerator Processor Interface (CAPI) all being announced by the end of 2016.

 On 11 March 2019, Intel presented Compute Express Link (CXL), a new interconnect bus, based on the PCI Express 5.0 physical layer infrastructure.
 The initial promoters of the CXL specification included: Alibaba, Cisco, Dell EMC, Facebook, Google, HPE, Huawei, Intel and Microsoft.